NFA0510-18/EcoSphere/README.md

 # EcoSphere

-A group website for UN Sustainable Development Goal 13: Climate Action, built for the Web Design and Development coursework (4COSC011W).
+A website for UN Sustainable Development Goal 13: Climate Action, built for the Web Design and Development coursework (4COSC011W).
 The site focuses on real, everyday actions that individuals, communities and businesses can take against climate change.

 ## About